esamattis/piler/README.md

 takes care of rendering the tags as every other proper asset manager.

 So why create a yet another asset manager?
 Because Node.js is special.
-In Node.js a JavaScript asset isn't just a pile of bits that is sent to the browser.
+In Node.js a JavaScript asset isn't just a pile of bits that are sent to the browser.
 It's code.
 It's code that can be also used in the server and I think that it's the job of asset managers to help with it.
 So in *node-pile* you can take code directly from your Javascript objects, not just from JavaScript